TerroFe4r/questionsplitter/README.md

 question_splitter.py - main code like main.py

-requirement.txt - standard Python configuration file that lists all external packages (dependencies) required to run a Python project.
+requirement.txt - list of external packages (dependencies) required to run a project